For Faculty & Staff:

 When an exception is resolved by updating the timesheet, the time will need to be approved again and Time Admin will need to run before the exception icon goes away.

-In OneUSG Connect, the employee will actually choose the punch type when clocking in or out.
+In OneUSG Connect, the employee chooses the punch type when clocking in or out.
 These options are In, Meal, and Out.

 For employees who are given an auto meal deduction, the Reported Time will not reflect the deduction.
 This deduction will show in Payable Time.